emersonfsti/edabit/readme.md

 - 012 - Convert Hours into Seconds:
   _Write a function that converts hours into seconds.
 Examples: howManySeconds(2) ➞ 7200, howManySeconds(10) ➞ 36000, howManySeconds(24) ➞ 86400.
 Notes: 60 seconds in a minute, 60 minutes in an hour, Don't forget to return your answer._

 - 013 - Is the Number Less than or Equal to Zero?:
   _Create a function that takes a number as its only argument and returns true if it's less than or equal to zero, otherwise return false.
 Examples: lessThanOrEqualToZero(5) ➞ false, lessThanOrEqualToZero(0) ➞ true, lessThanOrEqualToZero(-2) ➞ true.
 Notes: Don't forget to return the result.
 If you get stuck on a challenge, find help in the Resources tab.
 If you're really stuck, unlock solutions in the Solutions tab._

 - 014 - Basketball Points:
   _You are counting points for a basketball game, given the amount of 2-pointers scored and 3-pointers scored, find the final points for the team and return that value.
 Examples: points(1, 1) ➞ 5, , points(7, 5) ➞ 29, points(38, 8) ➞ 100_

 - 015 - Return Something to Me!:
   _Write a function that returns the string "something" joined with a space " " and the given argument a.
 Examples: giveMeSomething("is better than nothing") ➞ "something is better than nothing", giveMeSomething("Bob Jane") ➞ "something Bob Jane", giveMeSomething("something") ➞ "something something"_

+- 016 - Using the "&&" Operator:
+  _JavaScript has a logical operator &&.
+The && operator takes two boolean values, and returns true if both values are true.
+Consider a && b: a is checked if it is true or false.
+If a is false, false is returned. b is checked if it is true or false.
+If b is false, false is returned.
+Otherwise, true is returned (as both a and b are therefore true ).
+The && operator will only return true for true && true.
+Make a function using the && operator.
+Examples: and(true, false) ➞ false, and(true, true) ➞ true, and(false, true) ➞ false, and(false, false) ➞ false_

 ## Resp: https://github.com/emersonfsti/edabit/tree/main/js